By David Barr

 It is hard to prove that the decline of Christianity has a more than spurious correlation with the rise of problems in society.
 There are all sorts of terrible things in the news all the time and it is understandable to associate these with the decline of Christian influence.
 Showing the connection between the two is another story.

-But it’s actually much worse than that: in the case of most trends in America, we should hope that the correlation is spurious.
+Actually, it’s much worse than that: in the case of most trends in America, we should hope that any correlation is spurious.
 That is, we should hope that the decline of Christianity is not causally connected to a number of contemporary shifts in society.
 The problem is this: while the share of Americans who identify as Christian has dropped significantly over the last few decades, most of the aspects of our wellbeing that we can measure have gotten better.
 If the trends are shown to be related, this is bad news for people advocating for Christianity.

 Let’s take the issue of violence by looking at the number of Christians in the U.S. and compare it to the rate of violent crimes.
 [Since the number of people who identify as Catholic has remained fairly steady over the last thirty years, with percentages in the low 20s, it was simpler to just use numbers for Protestants.
 I know this is an imperfect measure of how “Christian” a country is, but I just needed a way to visualize the decline in Christianity that people cite to explain our current problems, and this seemed as good as any.]